mavisalli/fullstack-case-solution/README.md

-🔎 This is a to do list app where you can create a tasks, update task status or task name.
+🔎 This is a to do list app where you can create a task, update task status or task name.

 Technologies and Tools I use: